MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 ## Security tradeoffs with Operational Excellence

-:::image type="icon" source="../_images/trade-off.svg"::: **Complications in observability and serviceability.** Operational Excellence requires architectures to be serviceable and observable.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Complications in observability and serviceability.** Operational Excellence requires architectures to be serviceable and observable.
 The most "serviceable" architectures are the ones that are the most transparent to everyone involved.

 - Security benefits from having extensive logging to provide high fidelity insight into the workload for both alerting on deviations from baselines and for incident response.
 This can generate a significant volume of logs, which can make it harder to provide insights targeted at reliability or performance.